GenARM: Reward Guided Generation with Autoregressive Reward Model for Test-time Alignment: Experiments

 In this section, we demonstrate \methodname's effectiveness in aligning LLMs with overall human preferences.
 We follow the experimental settings of ARGS~\citep{khanov2024args}.
 We use the {\HHRLHF} dataset~\citep{bai2022training}, where each sample includes a prompt followed by two responses, with one response being marked as preferred in terms of overall helpfulness and harmlessness.

-\textbf{Baselines. } Our test-time alignment baselines include \textbf{(1)} ARGS~\citep{khanov2024args}, which directly uses a traditional trajectory-level RM to score partially generated responses to guide the generation. \textbf{(2)} Transfer-Q~\citep{chakraborty2024transfer}, which generates the next token by sampling $k=10$ candidates, completing full responses for each, and using the trajectory-level RM to select the best candidate.
-To reduce inference costs, Transfer-Q approximates full responses by sampling 20 new tokens, meaning the inputs to the trajectory-level RM are still partial responses. \textbf{(3)} We also include DPO~\citep{rafailov2024direct} as the training-time alignment baseline.
+\textbf{Baselines. } Our test-time alignment baselines include \textbf{(1)} ARGS~\citep{khanov2024args}, which directly uses a traditional trajectory-level RM to score partially generated responses for next-token selection. \textbf{(2)} CARDS~\citep{li2024cascade}, which employs a trajectory-level RM to generate small semantic segments. \textbf{(3)} Transfer-Q~\citep{chakraborty2024transfer}, which generates the next token by sampling $k=10$ candidates, completing full responses for each, and using the trajectory-level RM to select the best candidate.
+To reduce inference costs, Transfer-Q approximates full responses by sampling 20 new tokens, meaning the inputs to the trajectory-level RM are still partial responses. \textbf{(4)} We also include DPO~\citep{rafailov2024direct} as the training-time alignment baseline.

 \textbf{Models and training. } For the base model used by \methodname and ARGS, we use the {\LLaMASFT} checkpoint provided by ~\citet{khanov2024args}\footnote{\url{https://huggingface.co/argsearch/llama-7b-sft-float32}}, which is fine-tuned from {\LLaMA}~\citep{touvron2023llama} on the preferred responses of the {\HHRLHF}.
 For both \arm and DPO, we fine-tune {\LLaMASFT} with LoRA~\citep{hu2021lora} for one epoch on the training split of {\HHRLHF}.
 For \arm, we set $\beta_r = 0.05$, and use a learning rate of $5 \times 10^{-4}$.
 For DPO, we use $\beta_{\text{DPO}} = 0.1$ and a learning rate of $5 \times 10^{-4}$.
 We directly use the trajectory-level RM provided by~\citet{khanov2024args}\footnote{\url{https://huggingface.co/argsearch/llama-7b-rm-float32}}.